 One of the newer additions to SIG’s line is the 125-grain Elite Performance V-Crown .357 Magnum round.
 Without going into the .357 Magnum’s history, the .357 has been delivering fearsomely effective stopping power since 1935.
 It is regarded as one of the finest self-defense handgun rounds available.
 It has a muzzle velocity of 1,450 feet per second.

-The V-Crown bullet deserves some description.
-Designed to meet or exceed the FBI’s rigorous testing protocols for law enforcement defensive ammunition, the V-Crown features some specially engineered features to ensure excellent performance.
-Starting from the top, the V-Crown’s V-shaped jacket skives and scores help provide controlled, uniform expansion.
+The V-Crown bullet topping the .357 Magnum round deserves some description.
+It is designed to meet or exceed the FBI’s rigorous testing protocols for law enforcement defensive ammunition and features some special engineering to ensure excellent performance.
+Starting from the top, its V-shaped jacket skives and scores help provide controlled, uniform expansion.
 Beneath the V-Crown is the stacked hollow-point bullet with an additional hollow-point cavity.
 Toward the base of the bullet is a unique toothed cannelure which ensures maximum weight retention and terminal expansion.
 If this sounds complicated, it is — and there’s a reason for it.

 Although both the .357 Magnum and .38 Special loads are topped off with a 125-grain V-Crown bullet, those bullets aren’t exactly the same.
 The cavity of the .38 Special’s bullet is wider and deeper than the .357 Magnum version.
 This is because of the velocity differential between the two rounds.

 Not all .357 Magnum ammunition is equal.
 Based on my performance tests, the SIG Sauer V-Crown Elite Performance load is among the very best.
 Accurate and relatively easy to control in a full-sized revolver, it represents a very balanced approach to maximizing the effectiveness of this timeless caliber.
-Learn more at www.sigammo.com.